 • Ga (Gandhar) •

 The third step of the sapta swara, offering both komal (lowered) and shuddha (natural) options.
-While these are somewhat equivalent to the Western b3 and ♮3 (=300 and 400 cents), the Hindustani Ga may also take nearby microtones (e.g. Todi’s komal ga is often ‘ati-komal’: extra-flat).
-Plus, swaras are much more than just ‘notes’ (e.g. traditional scholarship associates Ga with solar energy, the bleating of goats, and the Gandharvas: Dharmic celestial beings revered for their abilities in music and dance).
+While these are somewhat equivalent to the Western b3 and ♮3 (=300 and 400 cents), the Hindustani Ga may also take nearby microtones (e.g. Todi’s komal ga is often ‘ati-komal’: extra-flat, and Darbari’s own komal ga shade has been described as ‘the Mother of all Shrutis’).
+Plus, swaras are much more than just ‘notes’ – e.g. some associate Ga with solar energy, the bleating of goats, and the Gandharvas: Dharmic celestial beings revered for their abilities in music and dance (while dilruba and tar shehnai exponent Kirpal Singh uses more mundane metaphors: “There are so many ways of getting to the Ga…[like] a journey from London to Birmingham, you could take the M1, the M6, the M40…”).
 Also see Lagan Gandhar: a ‘triple-Ga’ raga created by the aptly-named Kumar Gandharva.

 Sa | Re | Ga | Ma | Pa | Dha | Ni